folio-org/raml-module-builder/README.md

 RMB supports separating read and write requests.
 By default the write instance configured with `DB_HOST` and `DB_PORT` environment variables is used for reading as well, but optionally a read instance (or a load balancer for multiple read instances) can be configured by setting its host and port using the `DB_HOST_READER` and `DB_PORT_READER` environment variables.
 If either of these reader variables are not set then it will default to use the writer instance.

+## Read and write database instances setup async

-RMB only supports [synchronous standby servers](https://www.postgresql.org/docs/current/warm-standby.html#SYNCHRONOUS-REPLICATION).
-The write instance must list the `DB_*_READER` instance(s) in its `synchronous_standby_names` configuration.
+RMB supports both [synchronous standby servers](https://www.postgresql.org/docs/current/warm-standby.html#SYNCHRONOUS-REPLICATION) and [asynchronously replicated standby servers](TODO).
+When using synchronous replication, write instance must list the `DB_*_READER` instance(s) in its `synchronous_standby_names` configuration.
 This ensures ACID for both write and read instance.

-PostgreSQL's default asynchronous replication is not supported by RMB and will result in errors caused by outdated data the replica may return.
-Asynchronous replication is eventual consistency suitable for read-only applications like reporting, analytics, and data warehouse.
+PostgreSQL's default asynchronous replication is now supported by RMB when `DB_HOST_ASYNC_READER` and `DB_PORT_ASYNC_READER` are configured.
+Asynchronous replication is eventually consistent and suitable for read-only applications like reporting, analytics, and data warehouse.

 ## Local development server